Renormalization and BRST symmetry in Donaldson-Witten theory: Discussion and conclusion

 Besides the $\CQ$-closed observables, the new prescription also renormalizes correlation functions of observables outside the $\CQ$-cohomology, which are ``unphysical'' from the point of view of the topological theory.
 An example is $\langle \mathrm{Tr}[\bar \phi^2]\rangle$.
 We leave it for future work to see whether such correlation functions may contain interesting information.

 Another potential area of applications are string amplitudes; the context in which previous regularizations were developed \cite{Dixon:1990pc, Harvey:1995fq}.
 In particular, it is a standard result that the one-loop contribution $\CA_{1-\mathrm{loop}}$ to the vacuum energy in the bosonic string is divergent due to the presence of a tachyon \cite{Polchinski:1998rq}.
 Curiously, the new prescription gives a definite \underline{finite} value for this amplitude!
 Recall that $\CA_{1-\mathrm{loop}}=i\,\CI_f$ with $f(\tau,\bar \tau)=|\eta(\tau)|^{-48}$.
-We find for the value $\CA^\mathrm{r}_{1-\mathrm{loop}}$ after regularization \be \ee where we used $\mathrm{Im}(E_\ell(-s))=-\frac{\pi\,s^{\ell-1}}{\Gamma(\ell)}$ for $s>0$.
-Note that the tachyon gives rise to the imaginary part of the amplitude.
+We find for the value $\CA^\mathrm{r}_{1-\mathrm{loop}}$ after regularization \be \ee where we used $\mathrm{Im}(E_\ell(-s))=+\frac{\pi\,s^{\ell-1}}{\Gamma(\ell)}$ for $s>0$ since the imaginary part of the amplitude is naturally positive.\footnote{Note added 20 March 2023: After \cite{Eberhardt:2023xck} appeared, a numerical error was found in the Mathematica code to evaluate the formula.
+The corrected numerical value (\ref{torus_amplitude}) agrees with the value in \cite[Section 8]{Eberhardt:2023xck} which employed the $i\varepsilon$ prescription put forward in \cite{Witten:2013pra}.
+We thank Lorenz Eberhard for discussions.} Note that the tachyon gives rise to the imaginary part of the amplitude.
 What, if any, are the physical consequences of this mathematical fact is an interesting open question.